Certifying optimal device-independent quantum randomness in quantum networks: Conclusion and Discussion

-\textbf{\emph{Conclusion and Discussion}}.\textemdash In this work, we have present a new family of multipartite Bell inequalities, which is constructed from the stabilizer group of the GHZ state, and can self-test GHZ states and their corresponding measurements when achieving maximal Bell values.
+In this work, we have present a new family of multipartite Bell inequalities, which is constructed from the stabilizer group of the GHZ state, and can self-test GHZ states and their corresponding measurements when achieving maximal Bell values.
 Due to the simple representation of stabilizer group for GHZ states, this family of Bell inequalities is of simple structure and can be easily expanded to more parties when party numbers scaling up.
 Meanwhile, this method for constructing multipartite Bell inequalities can be applied to construct new Bell inequalities for other types of multipartite entanglement states with stabilizer groups.

 Besides theoretical interests, in terms of DI randomness certification, this family of multipartite Bell inequality can certify optimal quantum randomness in min entropy with $\alpha$ increasing when achieving its maximal Bell value.
 Meanwhile, its robustness performance for certifying global randomness under quantum attacks at non-maximal Bell violations is also better compared with the Mermin inequality at $N=3$.
-Furthermore, the analytical one-outcome conditional von Neumann entropy bound is presented in this work, which also performs better compared with the MABK inequality, Parity-CHSH inequality and Holz inequality at $N=3$ parties which is crucial for DI cryptographic applications.
+Furthermore, the analytical one-outcome conditional von Neumann entropy bound is presented in this work, which also performs better compared with the MABK inequality, Parity-CHSH inequality and Holz inequality at $N=3$ parties considering non-maximal Bell violations which is crucial for DI cryptographic applications.
+Finally, we present the comparison on performances of the one-outcome conditional von Neumann entropy versus non-maximal entanglement GHZ state between this work and the MABK inequality, which indicates better tolerance on the non-maximal entanglement parameter $r$ of the constructed Bell inequalities in this work.

 Need to remark that, as one of the most promising applications in quantum networks, the QCKA has been pushed into experimental realization for non-DI cases~\cite{pickston2023conference,yang2024experimental,Zou2026Experimental}.
 While, for the DIQCKA, there remains a big step.
 Besides the constraints on Experimental techniques, as discussed in Refs.~\cite{grasselli2023boosting,wooltorton2025genuine}, a lot of efforts still need to be involved theoretically.
 As the correlators in the Bell inequalities in this work are similar and simpler compared with the Holze inequality, it serves as a competitive candidate for DICKA considering the better performance on the one-outcome von Neumann entropy.